mattias012/AWS-Notes-API/README.md

-## Notes API
+# Notes API

-# How to use it:
+## How to use it:

-Visit this link to test the API:
+Download JSON Config for Insomnia from root-folder.

+Copy token to each endpoint, test it out.